robertncole1/personal-bio-site-instructions/personal-bio-site-01.md

 ## Requirements

 ### Create a new directory for your personal site
-1. Because the site will span throughout your 6 months, it doesn't make sense to put it in `foundations`, `data-driven-applications` or `patterns-and-tools`, so we will create a new directory in `~/workspace`.
+1. Because the site will span throughout your 6 months we are going to put it in a special folder
-1. While in `~/workspace`, make a directory called `personal-bio-site`
+1. While in `~/workspace/projects/personal`, make a directory called `personal-bio-site`
+1. Push up the README.md to a master branch and then make a setup branch for all your usual setup.

 ### Use Git/Github branching
 1. Branch by feature